-Over the centuries, as well as being a place of worship, Westminster Abbey has become a treasure house of paintings, stained glass, pavements, textiles and other artefacts.
-This is also where some of the most significant people in the nation’s history are buried or commemorated.Find out more about the Abbey’s history
+As well as being a place of worship, Westminster Abbey has become a treasure house of artefacts.
+This is also where some of the most significant people in Britain's history are buried or commemorated.More about the Abbey’s history

-Although Westminster Abbey was founded in 960AD, the building we see today dates from the reign of Henry III in the 13th century – and it’s been added to ever since.Learn more about our architectural history
+Although Westminster Abbey was founded in 960AD, the building we see today dates from the reign of Henry III in the 13th century.More about our architectural history

 The Abbey suffered damage during World War Two, but daily worship continued.How the Abbey survived

 A chapel dedicated to the men of the Royal Air Force who died in the Battle of Britain.Discover more